2001 American Memorial: Zanardi accident and finish

 Zanardi went onto pit road for his last stop on lap 142.
 When attempting to re-enter the track, "he seemed to accelerate too early", according to the Associated Press' recap.
 Zanardi could not control his vehicle's rear end, and the car slid sideways onto the track, after having gone through grass.
 After Carpentier veered up the track to narrowly miss Zanardi's car, Tagliani drove straight into it at an estimated speed of 200 mph.
 The impact split Zanardi's chassis into two pieces and littered the circuit with debris.
 The drivers were taken by airlift to the Klinikum Berlin-Marzahn hospital.
 Following the accident, the last 12 laps were run under a caution flag.
 There was one further retirement, on lap 153; Christian Fittipaldi made a pit stop due to a fire in the back of his car and dropped out.
 Bräck won the race, finishing ahead of Papis and Carpentier, who were second and third respectively.
-Andretti took fourth place, followed by Oriol Servia in fifth, Takagi in sixth, and Kanaan in seventh.
+Andretti took fourth place, followed by Oriol Servià in fifth, Takagi in sixth, and Kanaan in seventh.
 De Ferran, Scott Dixon, and Tracy rounded out the top ten.